retrogamehandheld/OpenDingux/README.md

-# OpenDingux
+# OpenDingux Software list
-Non-device-specific code, projects, and wiki pages relating specifically to the OpenDingux operating system
+List of software packages available for OpenDingux handhelds, along with their maintainer, project status, and link to the project page itself (for reporting issues)

 ## Emulators